Flautists and the king of Prussia

 French and German Baroque flute concertos and chamber works

-The changing styles are noticeable in this programme: from French Baroque, influenced by Italian virtuosity, to the galant, sentimental style of the Berlin school, of which Quantz was one of the foremost exponents alongside his colleagues at the Berlin court, Carl Philipp Emanuel Bach and Franz Benda.
+The evolution of styles is palpable, from French Baroque, tinged with Italian virtuosity, to the half-gallant, half-sentimental style, characterizing the Berlin school, of which Quantz is one of the main representatives, alongside his colleagues at the court of Berlin, Carl Philipp Emanuel Bach and Franz Benda.

 8 musicians